sassoftware/restaf-demos/README.md

 - Add a file to the toolSet folder
     - Use one of the files in this folder as a guide
+    - Use toolhelpers folder for the function code(recommended)
 - Add the new file to the index.js file in toolSet folder
 - Restart the mcp server